damus-io/damus/docs/CONTRIBUTING.md

 acceptable according to the Reviewer's Statement:

-A Reviewed-by tag is a statement of opinion that the patch is an appropriate modification of Damus and related libraies without any remaining serious technical issues.
+A Reviewed-by tag is a statement of opinion that the patch is an appropriate modification of Damus and related libraries without any remaining serious technical issues.
 Any interested reviewer (who has done the work) can offer a Reviewed-by tag for a patch.
 This tag serves to give credit to reviewers and to inform maintainers of the degree of